Deeann01/from-Annapureddy/README.md

 | "Common Sense on Mutual Funds"                  | Advocates for index fund investing and portfolio building | John C. Bogle         |

 ---
-## Favorite Quotes
+## Favourite Quotes

-> "If you don't find a way to make money while you sleep, you will work until you die"
+> "If you don't find a way to make money while you sleep, you will work until you die"  -*Warren Buffet*

-> *Warren Buffet*
+>"Risk comes from not knowing what you're doing." -*Warren Buffet*

-> "The best way to predict the future is to create it."
+>"Price is what you pay.
+Value is what you get." -*Warren Buffet*

-> *Peter Drucker*
+>"The best investment you can make is in yourself." -*Warren Buffet*

 ---
 ## Code to Copy files from Dart Package